boopathi/sw-cache-all/README.md

 # Service Worker - Cache All

-A simple, bare minimum service worker that would cache all the requests.
+A simple, bare minimum service worker that would cache all the requests, and can be used as a boiler plate to immediately take your webapp offline.

 Explanation is annotated in the source code - `index.js`.

-## Build

-`browserify index.js | uglifyjs > sw-cache-all.js`
+## Check examples for usage